 "Menstruation is a normal part of growing up for young women, with common symptoms like cramps and fatigue that should be monitored for severity."

 Most girls start getting their period around age 12, but in general, it can happen anytime between the ages of 10 and 15.
 Menstruating is a natural part of growing up for young women.
 During menstruation, many young women experience symptoms such as cramps, back pain, headaches, fatigue, and mood swings.
 While some discomfort is normal, severe or ongoing symptoms shouldn’t be ignored.
+This transitional phase is an opportunity for mothers to reassure their daughters.

 This article aims to help mothers recognize their daughters’ common period symptoms, understand what sort of care they will appreciate, and know when to seek proper care from a doctor.